maib-ecomm/maib-payment-gateway-for-woocommerce/readme.txt

 License: GPLv3 or later
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-Maib Payment Gateway Plugin for WooCommerce
+Maib Payment Gateway for WooCommerce

 == Description ==

-Accept Visa / Mastercard / Apple Pay / Google Pay on your store with the Maib Payment Gateway Plugin for WooCommerce.
+Accept Visa / Mastercard / Apple Pay / Google Pay on your store with the Maib Payment Gateway for WooCommerce.

 You can familiarize yourself with the integration steps and website requirements [here](https://docs.maibmerchants.md/en/integration-steps-and-requirements).